19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Ancenstries/Mechanical/Avian.md

 # Avian

 Avian ancestries are [Humanoids](../../../Resources%20for%20GMs/Creatures/Creature%20Types/Humanoid.md) with wings of some sort.
-Avian ancestries have the [Winged](Avian.md#Winged) feature.
+They have the [Winged](Avian.md#Winged) feature.

 # Winged